 Reinvestment Opportunities By selling a home during the winter, a Seller may have the opportunity of selecting from a larger inventory on the buy side, if they intend to acquire another property in the spring or summer.
 While Winter may be the best time to garner a higher price in the sale of a home, a Seller can turn around and take advantage of the more selection and pricing pressure to get a great deal a few months down the road.

-Nuisance Showings With many Buyers “just looking” at homes and greater numbers of visitors in summer, numerous showings may just be lower level interest buyers.
-Showing the home is an inconvenience for Sellers and often warmer months bring showings on “short notice”.
+Nuisance Showings Warmer months bring more “short notice” showings which are inconvenient to the seller.
 Sellers will endure many more showings in the Spring and Summer that don’t bring in any offers, which can become a burden if the home is occupied.

-Anticipated Rise in Mortgage Rates Seasonal fluctuations and long term anticipation of rising rates offer good buying opportunities now.
-As the Federal Reserve retreats from its stimulus, mortgage rates won’t stay this low forever.
-There are a higher proportion of cash sales in the Tahoe area, but high net worth Buyers often use home equity for other investments and low borrowing rates make second home purchases very attractive.
+Low Mortgage Rates Seasonal fluctuations and long term anticipation of rising rates offer good buying opportunities now.
+There’s a high proportion of cash sales in the Tahoe area, but high net worth Buyers may prefer to use home equity for other investments and low borrowing rates make second home purchases very attractive.

 Marketing Advantage As there are fewer listings on the market in Winter, there are also fewer properties being advertised.
 Your listing will garner more exposure in media and print outlets, as fewer properties are taking up ad space.